christiskatsouris/Introduction-Matlab/README.md

 # References

 - Moravitz Martin, C. D., & Van Loan, C. F. (2007).
 Solving real linear systems with the complex Schur decomposition.
 SIAM journal on matrix analysis and applications, 29(1), 177-183.
+- Householder, A. S. (1958).
+Unitary triangularization of a nonsymmetric matrix.
+Journal of the ACM (JACM), 5(4), 339-342.

 # How to Cite a Website